apache/mxnet/docs/python_docs/python/tutorials/getting-started/crash-course/6-trainNN.md

 test_dataset = gluon.data.vision.ImageFolderDataset('./datasets/test')
 ```

-The result from this will be a Dataset object, we can index this object to get
+The result from this operation is a different Dataset object for each folder.
+These objects hold a list of the images and labels and as such they can be
+indexed
-the $i$-th element from the dataset.
-The $i$-th element is a tuple with two
+to get the $i$-th element from the dataset.
+The $i$-th element is a tuple with
+two
 objects, the first one is the image in array form and the second one the
 corresponding label for that training example.